 Caldeirada de Peixe

-The relationship between Portuguese gastronomy and the sea is evident and the Caldeirada de Peixe (Fish Stew) is a beautiful example of this connection with the sea.
+The relationship between Portuguese gastronomy with the sea is evident and the Caldeirada de Peixe (Fish Stew) is a beautiful example of this connection with the sea.
 Several sea fishes are used varying with availability and region, for example, cod, monkfish, conger, ray, eels, sardines, some also include squid and shellfish.
 The fish stew is prepared in layers and put to cook together with potatoes, garlic, onions, tomatoes, peppers and herbs.

 A typical soup from Portugal, from the Alentejo region that can be used as a starter or main meal.
 This Alentejo soup is usually made with a combination of bread, eggs, salt, garlic, coriander, olive oil and water.